-This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) on business conduct by conventional bank licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 (CBB Law).
-The directive in this Module is applicable to all conventional bank licensees.
+This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) on business conduct by Islamic bank licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 (CBB Law).
+The directive in this Module is applicable to all Islamic bank licensees.

-For an explanation of the CBB's rule-making powers and different regulatory instruments, see Section UG-1.1.
+BC-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see Section UG-1.1.